 If you don’t think it’s helping you, opt for smooth sources of fibre like oats, brown rice and root vegetables.
 A common consequence of constipation is the development of piles, which may cause blood loss.

-A fibre-rich diet is also really important to avoid other conditions like diverticulitis, which is often caused by a lack of fibre in the body.
+Fibre is also really important to avoid other conditions like diverticulitis, which is often the result of a low fibre diet.
 In this instance, smooth fibre sources are also a good go-to as they don’t irritate your intestine.

 4. Ulcer or hiatus hernia

 The drugs used for ulcers and a hiatus hernia – usually Tagamet, Zantac and Omeprazole – can reduce the amount of iron you get into the body.
 Don’t just take iron supplements though, as they can interfere with the benefits of the drugs themselves.

 Drink too much tea and coffee too often and the risk of anaemia increases.
 General advice is not to drink tea or coffee at mealtimes or for half an hour afterwards.
 This is because the polyphenols in tea and coffee reduce the amount of iron that can be absorbed from food.